verus-lang/paper-sosp24-artifact/site/guide.md

 These instructions describe how to generate your own version of Figure 9 on the Windows machine of your choice.
 The figure you generate will be in LaTeX format, in a file named `ironfleet-port-plot.tex`.
+The generator script also outputs data in textual form in the terminal so it can be more readily inspected without the need to render the latex plot.

-Unless you use exactly the same type of machine we use, your results may be quantitatively different from ours.
+Unless you use exactly the
+same type of machine we use, your results may be quantitatively different from ours.
 For example, you may find higher or lower absolute throughput.
 But your results should still (hopefully) confirm our claim of similar performance.